ezet/evelib/README.md

 `Character` and `Corporation` objects are initialized the same ways keys are, using `Init()`, `InitAsync()` or by accessing a property.
 You can also call `Reset()` to reset all data.

 #### Responses
-All API calls return results in the form of `EveApiResponse<T>` objects, where `T` is the specific type of response.
+All API calls return results in the form of `EveXmlResponse<T>` objects, where `T` is the specific type of response.
 These objects reflect the structure of the actual XML responses, with a few exceptions.
 All properties have been renamed in compliance with C# naming conventions, eg. 'characterID' is converted to CharacterId.
 Also, some properties have been renamed for clarity and consistency, where most changes are extensions of the original names.

 Every XML response has a Version, CachedUntil and Result.
 Result is of type T, and contains all request specific data.

-        EveApiResponse<ServerStatus> data = EveOnlineAPi.Eve.GetServerStatus();
+        EveXmlResponse<ServerStatus> data = EveXml.Eve.GetServerStatus();
         int players = data.Result.PlayersOnline;

 #### Exceptions
-All calls to the Eve Online API can throw `EveOnlineException`, which inherits from `EveLibWebException`.
+All calls to the Eve Online API can throw `EveXmlException`, which inherits from `EveLibWebException`.
 This additionaly exposes `Message` and `ErrorCode`, as returned by the API.

 Eve CREST